Campus climate: Campus climate in Turkey

-Gunuc & Artun et al (2019) conducted a campus climate study of 26 universities in Turkey covering all the geographic regions of the country.
+Gunuc & Artun et al. (2019) conducted a campus climate study of 26 universities in Turkey covering all the geographic regions of the country.
 The study found that the correlation between student engagement and campus climate along with certain other variables was significant.

 Campus climate in United States

-Climate for free speech in USA campuses has been studied.
+Climate for free speech in US campuses has been studied.
 More than half of college students self-censor themselves and there is a large variation between institutions with regard to free speech.
 There is a discussion about cancel culture and wokeness on the left.
 Campus climate is an important factor that affects decisions to seek out mental health services for mental health issues.